 The preparation of consolidated financial statements requires us to make many estimates and judgments that affect the reported amounts of assets, liabilities (including claims and claim expense reserves), shareholders' equity, revenues and expenses, and related disclosures.
-On an ongoing basis, we evaluate our estimates used in our risk transfer analysis for reinsurance transactions.
+On an ongoing basis, we evaluate our estimates, including those related to premiums written and earned, our net claims and claim expenses, investment valuations, income taxes and those estimates used in our risk transfer analysis for reinsurance transactions.
 We base our estimates on historical experience, where possible, and on various other assumptions we believe to be reasonable under the circumstances, which form the basis for our judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Our judgments and estimates may not reflect our actual results.
 We utilize actuarial models as well as historical insurance industry loss development patterns to establish our claims and claim expense reserves.
 Actual claims and claim expenses paid may deviate, perhaps materially, from the estimates reflected in our financial statements.
 For more details on our estimates and judgments, see "Part II, Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations, Critical Accounting Estimates."